clj/kom/README.md

     * The default symbol to return if no symbol is configured for a part
 * `default_footprint` (optional):
     * The default footprint to return if no symbol is configured for a part
+* `fields` (optional):
+    * Define one or more additional fields to expose to KiCad, or redefine the default fields
+    * Default fields are: PK, IPN, Name, Keywords, Description, Symbols, Footprints

 If you need to reconfigure a table, simply `DROP TABLE ____` and recreate it with the desired options.